Cybersecurity news headlines for January 2021

-Emotet was initially a banking trojan but a couple of years in its operation it was reconfigured to work as “loader” malware.
+Emotet was initially a banking trojan but a couple of years into its operation it was reconfigured to work as “loader” malware.
 Initially detected in 2014, by 2016 its operators had it working as malware that could install other malware onto the infected computer.
-Four years in, Emotet had become a huge network of infected computer (aka a botnet) and was considered to be one of the world’s most dangerous malware.
+Four years in, Emotet had become a huge network of infected computers (aka a botnet) and was considered to be one of the world’s most dangerous malware.
 Seeing the potential, Emotet operators also started offering the malware as malware-as-a-service (MaaS).
-For a price, cyber criminals were able to buy access to Emotet’s network of infected computers, and install their own malware.
+For a price, cybercriminals were able to buy access to Emotet’s network of infected computers, and install their own malware.
 This was particularly appealing for ransomware operators.
 The notorious Ryuk ransomware gang were regular clients of Emotet, for example.
 In the 4 years of operation as a botnet and MaaS, it is estimated that Emotet has caused hundreds of millions of dollars in damages.

 Because of how dangerous Emotet is, Europol’s news of its disruption is a significant event in cybersecurity.
-In a press release, Europol reveals that a joint operation involving law enforcement agencies in the Netherlands, Germany, the United States, the United Kingdom, France, Lithuania, Canada and Ukraine, has brought down the Emotet botnet.
+In a press release, Europol reveals that a joint operation involving law enforcement agencies in the Netherlands, Germany, the United States, the United Kingdom, France, Lithuania, Canada, and Ukraine, has brought down the Emotet botnet.
 Europol and Eurojust coordinated international activity.

 According to Europol, Emotet was more resilient against takedown attempts because it had several hundreds of servers with different functionalities all over the world.
 Nonetheless, cooperating law enforcement agencies from eight countries were able to take control of the infrastructure and taken down Emotet from the inside.